Azure/azure-workload-identity/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct][17].
 For more information, see the [Code of Conduct FAQ][18] or contact [opencode@microsoft.com][19] with any additional questions or comments.

+## Release

+Currently, Azure Workload Identity releases on a monthly basis, targeting the last week of the month.

 ## Support

 Azure AD Workload Identity is an open source project that is [**not** covered by the Microsoft Azure support policy][20].
 [Please search open issues here][21], and if your issue isn't already represented please [open a new one][22].
 The project maintainers will respond to the best of their abilities.